Health libraryBack to health library

 Also read up on the Americans with Disabilities Act (ADA), which makes it illegal for most employers to discriminate against you because of arthritis.
 The law specifies what kinds of accommodations employers have to make for employees with disabilities.
 For more information, visit the ADA website, ada.gov.

-Once you've done research, the Arthritis Foundation recommends that you schedule a meeting with your supervisor at a time when neither of you is under pressure.
+After you've done research, the Arthritis Foundation recommends that you schedule a meeting with your supervisor at a time when neither of you is under pressure.
 Explain how arthritis affects your work and suggest changes that can help.

 In some cases, asking your doctor or another health professional to talk to your employer can also help.